viraljain7/JavaScript-investigation/Notes.md

 ### 1. slice(startIndex, endIndex)

+> [!NOTE]
+>
-- Extracts a portion of a string and returns it as a new string.
+> - Extracts a portion of a string and returns it as a new string.
-- **Key Points:**
+> - **Key Points:**
-  - `startIndex`: The index at which to begin extraction (inclusive).
-  - `endIndex`: The index before which to end extraction (exclusive).
-  - If `endIndex` is omitted, extraction continues to the end of the string.
-  - Negative indexes count from the end of the string.
+> - If startIndex is negative, it is treated as string.length + startIndex.
+> - If endIndex is negative, it is treated as string.length + endIndex.
+> - If endIndex is less than startIndex, an empty string is returned.

 - **Examples:**
   ```javascript
   const str = "Hello World";